nilshaakonlehr/nilslehr_website/content/publication/lehr_2025_monopsony/index.md

 publication:
 publication_short:

-abstract: "This paper studies the impact of firms' market power over inventors on U.S. innovation and economic growth.
-When firms have market power in labor markets, a situation typically referred to as monopsony, they can depress wages by hiring fewer workers.
-I show that monopsony in the market for inventors can slow down economic growth by depressing the aggregate demand for inventors and by allocating the employed inventors inefficiently.
-Misallocation occurs as larger firms depress their hiring of inventors disproportionally because their size makes them more effective at depressing wages.
-Motivated by this theoretical result, I estimate the firm-level elasticity of inventor employment with respect to their wages, or the inventor labor supply elasticity, using an instrumental variable strategy.
-My estimates suggest that firms face less than perfectly elastic supply and that this elasticity is lower for firms with an already large inventor workforce.
-Thus, firms appear to have monopsony power and it is stronger for larger employers.
-I use this evidence to calibrate a heterogeneous firms endogenous growth model with size-dependent monopsony power.
-The calibrated model suggests that monopsony power depresses the annual economic growth rate in the U.S. by 0.26 percentage points or 15% and, resultingly, welfare by 6%.
+abstract: "This paper examines how firms’ monopsony power—their ability to depress wages by restricting employment—in the market for inventors aﬀects U.S. innovation and economic growth.
+Using an instrumental variable strategy, I estimate firm-level inventor labor supply elasticities and find that firms face less than perfectly elastic supply, with larger employers wielding greater monopsony power.
+I develop and quantify a heterogeneous firms growth model with size-dependent monopsony power that matches this evidence.
+The model suggests that monopsony power reduces annual U.S. economic growth by 0.20 percentage points and welfare by 11% through depressed R&D employment and misallocation.
 "

 # Summary.
 An optional shortened abstract.